 Our Partners

-Cetya has developed other collaborations with leading institutions to look at upregulation of fetal hemoglobin expression, the global gene expression modifications in specific tumor types focusing on up and down regulated pathways, and we are in early discussions with collaborators to look at the on and off rates for our analogs against specific HDAC isoforms.
+Cetya has developed other collaborations with leading institutions to look at upregulation of fetal hemoglobin expression, global gene expression modifications in specific tumor types focusing on up and down-regulated pathways and evaluating the upregulation of MHC Class I proteins in tumor cell membranes to enhance the effectiveness of immuno-oncology approaches.

 Cetya is working with the National Cancer Institute (NCI) on the assessment of Cetya’s various analogs against the NCI60 tumor panel to look for particular sensitivities against the various tumor types as well as differential activity compared to marketed HDAC inhibitors such as vorinostat and romidepsin.